filak/pdf2pdfa/README.md

 # pdf2pdfa
-Batch script to convert PDF to PDF/A using Ghostscript
+Batch script to convert PDF to PDF/A conformance level b using Ghostscript

 Supports:
 - PDF/A-1b